June 15, 2023

-Whether you’re buying a home, getting a car loan, or looking for a new credit card, your FICO Score — or, more generally, your credit score — is key to getting approved for credit.
-But just what does this term mean, how can you find out what yours is, and what can you do to improve it?
-Contrary to popular belief, your FICO score isn’t complicated.
-We’ll break down this financial terminology for you so you can gain better control of your finances.
+Whether you’re buying a home, applying for a car loan, or looking for just the right rewards credit card, your FICO® Score — or another type of credit score — is key to getting approved for credit.
+But just what do these terms mean?
+How can you find out your FICO® and other scores?
+Are there steps you can take to improve them?

 - Payment history makes up 35% of your score

-- Amounts owed makes up 30% of your score
+- Amount of credit utilized makes up 30% of your score

 - Length of credit history makes up 15% of your score

-- New credit makes up 10% of your score
+- New credit applications make up 10% of your score

 - Types of credit used makes up 10% of your score

-Unlike your credit report, which you can get for free from each of the three credit reporting bureau every year, finding out your credit score will probably have a fee attached.
-Check with your financial institution or credit card company first to see if they offer free access to your score.
+Unlike your credit report, which you can get for free from each of the three credit reporting bureaus every year, finding out your credit score may have a fee attached.
+Some credit card issuers do offer free FICO® Scores, and websites such as NerdWallet offer a free credit score from VantageScore.
+Before you pay a fee, check with your financial institution or credit card company or a financial website to see if they offer free access to your score.